 Ménière’s disease brings periodic attacks of vertigo and tinnitus, ranging in frequency from once a year to once a day.
 Hearing may come and go, but it tends to get worse over the long run.
 About 10% to 15% of people with Ménière’s disease have it in both ears.

 Many diseases can cause dizziness, especially diseases that involve poor circulation and low blood pressure.
-The first step of a diagnosis is a complete medical checkup.
+The first step of a diagnosis is a complete medical checkup, including testing oxygen and blood sugar levels.

 Audiometry is a thorough test of various hearing abilities.
 A device that measures eye movements in various situations, an electronystagmograph, provides clues about the nature of the problem.
 In platform posturography, you stand on a movable platform and your responses to movement are recorded.

 Many cases of vertigo, even severe vertigo, such as in labyrinthitis, clear up on their own, but it usually takes time.
-Depending on the cause of the vertigo, a doctor may recommend any number of treatments, ranging from antibiotics and other medications to surgery.
+Depending on the cause of the vertigo, a doctor may recommend any number of treatments, ranging from antibiotics, antihistamines, and other medications to surgery.
+Your doctor may also prescribe a medication to help with nausea and vomiting.
 The doctor may also suggest some exercises that help to build tolerance to vertigo, making episodes less intense and shorter.

 If vertigo is due to motion sickness or a certain type of movement, it can be prevented by avoiding the trigger or by using a technique called visual fixation, where you can help prevent vertigo by fixing the eyes on a specific point on the horizon.